-In the robotics community, S3K [12] uses one camera to observe a static scene and takes multiple-view consistency to achieve self-supervised 2D key point training.
+In the context of robotics, S3K [12] uses one camera to observe a static scene and takes multiple-view consistency to achieve self-supervised 2D key point training.
 S3K does not rely on a pre-calibrated synchronized multi-camera system.
 However, camera poses for 3D triangulation in S3K are assumed to be known.

-In the computer vision community, attempts have been made to employ multiple-view supervision [13]-[16], [18], [27] or epipolar constraints [28] [19] to realize a semi-supervised training scheme for semantic key points.
+In the context of computer vision, attempts have been made to employ multiple-view supervision [13]-[16], [18], [27] or epipolar constraints [28] [19] to realize a semisupervised training scheme for semantic key points.
 All these works use multiple cameras to observe the target, and camera poses and time stamps must be precisely calibrated and synchronized.
 The work in [21] uses human target key points as landmarks for multi-camera pose calibration and synchronization.
 It relies on a pre-trained 2D detection model, which still requires manual labeling of 2D points back to its source.
 Other works [16], [17], [27] jointly estimate 3D semantic key points and camera rotations.
 However, as they use the orthogonal projection model, only 3DoF camera rotation can be estimated.
-Some works [16] [19] also use video frames as input and take optimal flow to generate pseudo labels.
+Some works [16] [19] also use video frames as input and optical flow tracking to generate pseudo labels.
 Optical flow tracking is likely to fail when large inter-frame overlap exists and tends to drift in the long run.

 Table I compares the features of different methods.
 The novelties of our method are as follows: First, we utilize only one moving camera to observe the target for data collection, eliminating the need for multi-camera spatial calibration or time synchronization.
-Additionally, we optimize 6DoF camera poses concurrently with the detection model using the perspective camera model during the data collection process.
+Additionally, we optimize 6DoF camera poses concurrently with the detection model based on the perspective model during the data collection process.
 Finally, our method does not rely on video flow tracking and hence performs well even when inter-frame overlap is small.